Netflix luring Ryan Murphy was like fishing with dynamite, FX chief says

 A couple of Murphy’s FX shows in development — Feud 2 and American Crime Story — have been delayed amid creative struggles.
 With Murphy going to Netflix their futures are less clear.

-Landgraf, an executive credited as coining the term “Peak TV,” and criticizing the phenomenon of networks pushing out 400-plus scripted shows per year, also lamented how the increased competition is resulting in more and more ideas being ordered straight to series — circumventing the traditional development process.
+Landgraf, an executive credited as coining the term “Peak TV” and criticizing the phenomenon of networks pushing out 400-plus scripted shows per year, also lamented how the increased competition is resulting in more and more ideas being ordered straight to series — circumventing the traditional development process.

 “Look, it’s really weird and interesting competing against businesses that don’t earn a margin, that are intentionally spending at a loss to take market share and if they can crush your business because you have a margin so much the better,” he said.
 “Money is only a part of it.
 I believe in development.
-I believe in the value of developing a relationship with a creative person and talking at length and deeply, reading their scripts and giving them feedback, casting, making a pilot, giving that feedback.
+I believe in the value of developing a relationship with a creative person and talking at length and deeply reading their scripts and giving them feedback, casting, making a pilot, giving that feedback.
 I’ve seen over and over again the most original and interesting and difficult ideas take time to develop.
 If everything starts with a series commitment — there’s a pitch and then a series that’s an example [that can harm the process].
 It’s increasingly difficult to get our arms around new material without making commitments that undermine the nature of the development process.”

-Which is very true — some of the most ambitious hits out there like HBO’s Game of Thrones were heavily reworked after their original pilots.
-Whereas Amazon Studios announced at press tour last week they were doing away with putting their pilots online partly because they were doing largely straight-to-series orders.
+Which is very true.
+Some of the most ambitious hits out there like HBO’s Game of Thrones were heavily reworked after their original pilots.
+Whereas Amazon Studios announced during the press tour last week that they were doing away with putting their pilots online partly because they were doing largely straight-to-series orders.

 “One of the things we learned is it took too long to get shows customers wanted,” said Amazon’s co-head of TV, Albert Cheng.
 “You end up taking way too long to get the actual season done.”